 Understanding the Historic Barrier

-The Berlin Wall, an emblematic symbol of the Cold War era, stood as a physical and ideological divide between East and West Berlin from 1961 to 1989.
-Its construction began on August 13th, 1961, and it became a highly fortified structure that separated families, friends, and ideologies for nearly three decades.
-But how long was the Berlin Wall?
+The Berlin Wall — an emblem of the Cold War era, symbolising an ideological and physical divide between East and West Berlin — was a remnant of the Cold War, standing between 1961 and 1989.
+Construction began on August 13th 1961 and it became one of the most fortified structures, that separated families, friends and ideologies for nearly three decades.
+So how long was the Berlin Wall?

 The Physical Dimensions of the Berlin Wall

-The Berlin Wall stretched for a total length of approximately 155 kilometers (96 miles).
-The barrier consisted of various elements, with the most iconic part being the concrete wall that divided the city.
-This concrete wall was about 3.6 meters (11.8 feet) high, including the top pipe obstacle intended to discourage any attempts to climb over.
-At its base, the wall was about 1.2 meters (3.9 feet) wide.
+Its length, approximately 155 kilometers (96 miles), stretched from the Berlin Reichstag parliament building on the Brandenburg Gate to the building that housed the communist lenin museum.
+The barrier was made up with different parts, the most iconic one being the concrete wall that separated the city.
+The concrete wall was about 3.6 meters (11.8 feet) high and the top pipe was intended to discourage anyone who would be rising up to try to climb over.
+The wall was about 1.2 metres (3.9 feet) wide at its base.

 Historical Significance

-The Berlin Wall was more than just a physical barrier.
-It represented the stark division between the Western and Eastern blocks during the Cold War.
-The construction of the wall was a direct response to increasing tensions and mass emigration from East Germany to the more prosperous West.
+The wall in Berlin was more than just a wall.
+During the Cold War it did represent the stark division between the Western and Eastern blocks.
+Its construction was a product of intensifying tensions and mass emigration from East to West Germany.

 Life Along the Berlin Wall